Army Gold Medal: Background

-Naval Gold Medals had been awarded since 1794 to captains and admirals who had served in specified successful naval actions, admirals' medals being larger.
-In 1806 a special gold medal was presented to British Army majors and above who had taken a key part in the Battle of Maida.
+Naval Gold Medals had been awarded since 1794 to captains and admirals who had served in specified successful naval actions, with admirals' medals being larger.
+In 1806, a special gold medal was presented to British Army majors and above who had taken a key part in the Battle of Maida.
 This medal, 1.5 in in diameter, shows the profile of King George III on the obverse with a reverse design incorporating Britannia and the Sicilian triskeles.

 A general campaign medal for the Napoleonic Wars, awarded to all British troops irrespective of rank, would only be established in 1847.

 Awards

-The Army Gold Medal was established in 1810 to reward service at Napoleonic War battles since 1808.
+The Army Gold Medal was established in 1810 to reward service in Napoleonic War battles since 1808.
 Like the Maida Gold Medal, it was awarded only to majors and above and, like the Naval Gold Medal, it was awarded in two sizes, with the larger to senior officers.

 When the Army Gold Medal was first established, a new one was issued for each action.
 In October 1813, to prevent a proliferation of awards to one recipient, an order was created instructing that only one medal be worn, with a ribbon clasp denoting the battle concerned for any further award.
 The fourth award was to be marked by a Gold Cross, replacing the earlier medals, with the names of each of the four battles on the arms of the cross.
 Again, clasps for attachment to the ribbon of the cross were presented for any successive awards.

-The award could be awarded posthumously, and sent to the officer's family.
+The award could be made posthumously, and sent to the officer's family.